skip to content

 Limited police involvement

-In these cases it should be noted that, even if the other party is breaching existing court orders, the police will not get involved unless there is another court order authorising them to do so.
-If you are concerned about a child’s welfare you can ask the police to check on the child, but usually they cannot do more than that without the court specifically authorising them to.
+Even if the other party is breaching existing court orders, the police will not get involved unless there is another court order authorising them to do so.
+If you are concerned about a child’s welfare, you can ask the police to check on the child, but usually they cannot do more than that without the court specifically authorising them to.
 You therefore need to apply for an urgent hearing.

 The application must be filed with the court and served on the other party immediately, and the matter is heard as soon as possible.

 If there are no current court proceedings, you need to use anInitiating application form.
 All family law applications go to the Federal Circuit and Family Court.
 You will have to ask for final orders (for example, that the child lives with you) as well as interim orders.
 The interim orders you should ask for include an order that the application be heard urgently.
-Other orders you should seek could include orders that the other person return the child immediately; that the parties be restrained from changing the child’s place of residence and that the child’s name be added to the Family Law Watch List.
+You may also need to seek orders that the other person return the child immediately, that the parties be restrained from changing the child’s place of residence, and that the child’s name be added to the Family Law Watch List.
 You will need to file an Affidavit with your application, in which you explain why the matter is urgent and why you are asking for those orders.

 Ex parte hearings